-Student Student Name Date number

-The purpose of this form is to document your clinical dissertation committee.

-Committee composition: Each committee is comprised of three (3) members; a Chair and two readers.
-The composition of your committee must include a Chair who is a member of the Wheaton College School of Psychology, Counseling & Family Therapy (SPCFT) and one core PsyD faculty member.
-Two of three members must be members of the Wheaton College SPCFT, and the third may be from outside the school as long as they hold an earned doctorate in psychology or a related discipline and have been approved by the committee Chair.

-Readers from outside the department: Readers from outside the school are paid a stipend at the end of the year ofclinical dissertation proposal defense.The chart below must be completed in order for your reader to receive a stipend.Mailing address:Social Security Number:

-Advisor change: In the event that the committee Chairperson is not a core PsyD/PhD faculty member, then a core PsyD/PhD reader will be named as the student's advisor.

-Name Dept./Affiliation Core PsyD/PhD Signature

-(Chair) Psychology

-(Reader #1) Psychology

-(Reader #2)
+Student number Student Name Date The purpose of this for orm is to document your clinical dissertation committee. composition of your of Counseling & Family the Wheaton College committee must inc Therapy (SPCFT) SPCFT, and the th and one core PsyD facul ty member.
+Two of the school as long as ir and two readers.
+The College School of Psychology, three members must be members of they hold an earned doctorate in roposal defense.
+T - r your reader to receive a stipend.
+Advisor change: In the event that the c ommittee Chairperson is not a core PsvD/PhD) faculty member, then a core PsyD/PhD reader wil • nov u voro 1 sy B/1 ne included, members, and a core Nan ne Dept./Affiliation Core PsyD/PhD Signature Psychology П (Cha ir) Psychology (Reade r #1) (Reade r #2) Original: Student file

-Original: Student file Copy to: Dean's Assistant Program Administrator
+Program Administrator

-Appendix E: Final Proposal Title Page Example
+Appendix D: Final Proposal Title Page Example